Behemoth!: Production

 It was announced in March 2025 that Tony Gilroy was to write and direct the film, with Oscar Isaac attached to star.
 However, Isaac had exited the project by August, with Pedro Pascal in negotiations to replace him.
 Searchlight Pictures acquired the project.
-Pascal was confirmed in October, alongside David Harbour, Eva Victor and Olivia Wilde joining the cast, with principal photography beginning on October 27 in Los Angeles.
+Pascal was confirmed in October, alongside David Harbour, Eva Victor and Olivia Wilde joining the cast, with principal photography beginning on October 27, 2025 in Los Angeles, and wrapping on January 23, 2026.
 Damián García was confirmed to be the film's cinematographer that same day.
 In November, it was announced that Matthew Lillard, Alexa Swinton, and Margarita Levieva would join the cast.
+In January 2026, Harbour exited the film to rest due to being overwhelmed by the final season of Stranger Things, with Will Arnett cast to take his place.
+Erik Griffin and Adam Rose later joined the cast.

+Music

+Gilroy worked with nine different composers who contributed to the score.
+In January 2026, it was reported that James Newton Howard and Alan Silvestri were scoring the film.
+Howard had previously scored Gilroy's previous directorial efforts; Michael Clayton (2007), Duplicity (2009), and The Bourne Legacy (2012).
+In February, Gilroy stated in an interview that Brandon Roberts, who had previously worked with Gilroy on the second season of Andor, would also contribute to the film's soundtrack.
+Howard, Silvestri and Roberts are three of nine musicians working on the score.
+Michael Abels, Emily Bear, Lukas Frank, Michael Giacchino, Henry Jackman, and Nami Melumad would be revealed as the other six composers in July.

+Release

+Behemoth! is scheduled to be released in the United States on December 4, 2026.
+Its world premiere is scheduled for October 2, 2026, as the Centerpiece selection of the 64th New York Film Festival.

+It will be screened in the Gala section of 39th Tokyo International Film Festival in late October 2026.